fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 - Office Hours: T,Th 11-1

 ## Course Description
 This course explores the relationship between food, food production, technology, and society.
-In some ways, our goals is to explain why supermarkets have come to look like they do.
 Taking chronological and thematic approaches simultaneously, we'll look at the impact of science and technology on food production, processing, and distribution (such as canning, refrigeration, GMOs, techno-foods).
-We’ll also put these developments in larger social, cultural, and demographic contexts, including the growing divide between food producers and consumers, urbanization, the rise of food corporations and global conglomerates, governmental regulation, organics, and sustainability.
+We’ll also put these developments in larger social, cultural, and demographic contexts, including industrialization, urbanization, the growing divide between food producers and consumers, the rise of global food corporations, and governmental regulation.
 Even more broadly, we identify connections between agriculture, ecology, consumerism, capitalism, media, politics, and the history of science and medicine.

 To cover so many topics, our reading list takes a smorgasbord approach from academic and popular literature.
 Some of the readings go together well, others seem a bit more isolated.
 Some of them reinforce each other, others contradict each other.
 There isn't any clear narrative or story that this course tries to tell; we sample widely from the buffet and to think about food production from as many angles as possible.
 The hope is to provide a stronger sense of where and how food is produced and the many and mostly hidden consequences of the many complicated global systems that facilitate the incredible choice of food at our fingertips.
-The course does not tell you how to eat, but hopefully how to think more critically about the implications of our food production and consumption choices.
+The course does not tell you how to eat, but hopefully how you can think more critically about the implications of our food production and consumption choices.

+## Schedule of Readings
+Note at the top of the page, the link to the schedule page of the syllabus: [http://fredgibbs.net/courses/food-technology-society/schedule.html](http://fredgibbs.net/courses/food-technology-society/schedule.html).

 ## Student Learning Outcomes
 - Articulate the history of the US food system and its relationship with technological developments